The Future's Green for Tate & Lyle

 Click here for our press image gallery

-About Tate & Lyle:
+About Tate & Lyle PLC:

-Supported by our 160-year history of ingredient innovation, we partner with customers to provide consumers with healthier and tastier choices when they eat and drink.
-We are proud that millions of people around the world consume products containing our ingredients every day.
+Supported by our 165-year history of ingredient innovation, we partner with customers to provide consumers with healthier and tastier choices when they eat and drink.
+We are proud that millions of people around the world consume products containing our ingredients and solutions every day.

-Through our expertise in sweetening, fortification, and texture, we develop ingredient solutions which reduce sugar, calories, and fat, add fibre and protein, and provide texture and stability in categories including beverages, dairy, bakery, snacks, soups, sauces, and dressings.
+Through our leading expertise in sweetening, mouthfeel and fortification, we develop ingredients and solutions which reduce sugar, calories and fat, add fibre and protein, and provide texture and stability to food and drink in categories including beverages, dairy, bakery, snacks, soups, sauces, and dressings.

-We have more than 3,500 employees working in around 57 locations across 39 countries.
-Science, Solutions, Society is our brand promise and how we will achieve our purpose of Transforming Lives Through the Science of Food.
-By living our purpose we believe we can successfully grow our business and have a positive impact on society.
+Tate & Lyle recently acquired CP Kelco, a leading provider of pectin, speciality gums and other nature-based ingredients to create a leader in mouthfeel, significantly enhancing our solutions capabilities.
+Following this combination, we now have more than 5,000 employees working in around 75 locations in 39 countries, serving customers in more than 120 countries.
+Science, Solutions, Society is our brand promise and how we will achieve our purpose of Transforming Lives through the Science of Food.
+By living our purpose, we believe we can successfully grow our business and have a positive impact on society.
 We live our purpose in three ways, by supporting healthy living, building thriving communities and caring for our planet.

 Tate & Lyle is listed on the London Stock Exchange under the symbol TATE.L.
 American Depositary Receipts trade under TATYY.
-In the year to 31 March 2023, Tate & Lyle revenue from continuing operations totalled £1.75 billion.
-For more information, please visit https://www.tateandlyle.com or follow Tate & Lyle on LinkedinX (Twitter)Facebook or YouTube
+For the year ended 31 March 2024, and on a pro forma basis which assumes for illustrative purposes that the combination with CP Kelco took place on 1 April 2023, revenue for the enlarged Tate & Lyle Group would have been £2.25 billion.
+For more information, please visit www.tateandlyle.com or follow Tate & Lyle on LinkedIn, X (Twitter), Facebook or YouTube